Modern fibreglass boat under the trees on the southern shore of Hooe Lake, near Oreston in Plymouth.

 Disposing of a fibreglass boat can be costly so sometimes the vessels are abandoned instead.
 One boat owner attempted to burn a fibreglass boat on the shore of Hooe Lake some years ago, not realising that burning GRP produces large amounts of thick black smoke, which led to the fire brigade turning up to put the fire out.
 Boat recycling schemes are an alternative, such as the one run by BoatBreakers who specialise in disposal of end of life boats, they will arrange boat demolition across their network of boat disposal sites in the UK.

-The blue and white painted 7m long vessel has a cabin forward and a well deck aft, the wheelhouse is now missing as is the inboard diesel engine.
+The blue and white painted 7m long timber and fibreglass vessel has a cabin forward and a well deck aft, the wheelhouse is now missing as is the inboard diesel engine.
 Extensive damage to the starboard side and the remains of a leg attached to the starboard side suggests that she may have fallen over and was damaged beyond repair, or perhaps the hole was put in her side to make sure she did not float away.

 Hooe Lake, Oreston, Plymouth